-Table 3: Hydrogenation of propyne with parahydrogen over Pd-In/Al2O3 catalyst: propyne conversion (X), selectivity to propene (S{propene}), and 1H NMR signal enhancement factors (SE) for the CH-proton of propene.
-The p-H2 fraction was 87%.
-SE values extrapolated to 90.5% p-H2 fraction are provided in the column SE corrected.
+Table 3.
+Hydrogenation of propyne with parahydrogen over Pd-In/Al2O3 catalyst: propyne conversion (X), selectivity to propene (S{propene}), and 1H NMR signal enhancement (SE) factors for the CH proton of propene.
+The p-H2 fraction was 87 %.
+SE values extrapolated to 90.5 % p-H2 fraction are provided in the "SE corrected" column.
+The largest SE values achieved are shown in bold.